Terms & Conditions

 13.6.
 No failure or delay by a party to exercise any right or remedy provided under the Agreement or at law constitutes a waiver of that or any other right or remedy, nor does it preclude or restrict the future exercise of that or any other right or remedy.
 No single or partial exercise of any right or remedy precludes or restricts the further exercise of that or any other right or remedy.

 13.7.
 If any provision or part-provision of this Agreement is or becomes invalid, illegal or unenforceable, it will be deemed modified to the minimum extent necessary to make it valid, legal and enforceable.
 If that modification is not possible, the relevant provision or part-provision will be deemed deleted.
-Any modification or deletion under this clause 13.7 does not affect the validity or enforceability of the rest of the Agreement.
+Any modification or deletion under this clause 13.7 does not affect the validity or enforceability of the remainder of the Agreement.

-13.10.
+13.9.
 A person who is not a party to the Agreement does not have any rights under the Contracts (Rights of Third Parties) Act 1999 to enforce any of its terms.

-13.11.
+13.10.
 The construction, validity and performance of the Agreement and all non-contractual obligations arising out of or in connection with it are governed by English law and the parties hereby irrevocably submit to the exclusive jurisdiction of the English courts to resolve any dispute between them.

 14. Definitions and interpretation